trantdai/trantdai.github.io/_posts/2025-04-18-api-factory-using-openapi-generator.md

 # Introduction

-This blog post discusses the use of the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) tool developed by the [OpenAPI Generator](https://openapi-generator.tech/) project.
+This blog post discusses the use of the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) tool developed by the [OpenAPI Generator](https://openapi-generator.tech/) project to generate Python FastAPI server code from prepared OpenAPI specs.
 It  allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (v2, v3).

 **NOTE**: Currently it only supports up to Python `3.12`.